Network Instrumentation

 XMLHttpRequestinternally

 Each network request automatically captures HTTP method, URL, status code, request type, and error information.
+GraphQL requests are automatically detected and enhanced with operation name and type attributes.
 See the Attributes section below for complete details.

 Configuration